 Land reform planning and implementation support remains fragmented and ad hoc.
 In work area #2 Phuhlisani seeks support to design and test integrated area-based land reform planning and implementation support systems.

-We plan to focus our work on two local municipalities.
+We plan to focus much of our work on Matzikama municipality.
 This work area will draw on relationships developed with communities, farm dwellers and labour unions, civil society organisations, organised agriculture, commodity associations as well as local, provincial and national government officials.
 It seeks to develop a collaborative planning and implementation support approach and document alternative institutional models which draws on our experience of facilitating social dialogue platforms.

 Our research and knowledge sharing programme (Work area #3) will closely document the planning approach, and examine cost, capacity and feasibility implications.
 The output will be an integrated planning and support case study which can inform the development and scaling up of new institutional models.
 This will provide the basis for a linked training and learning programmes for state and non state actors.